10 Side Effects Of Wearing High Heels

 3. Foot Pain

 High heels or stilettos have a certain shape and design that looks fashionable.
-After a long day on your feet in that uncomfortable footwear, you are most likely to suffer from a foot ache.
-You can experience a sharp pain in your toes, sole, arch or heel (3).
+After a long day on your feet in that uncomfortable footwear, you may deal with circulation problems, metatarsalgia, and foot ache.
+You may experience a sharp pain in your toes, sole, arch, or heel (3).
+You may help manage this issue by wearing the right footwear and trying some effective remedies for foot pain, like massaging your feet with coconut oil.

 4. Ankle Sprains